 Mining Bitcoin allows for a fair exchange of labor in a digital age

-Cryptocurrencies, such as Bitcoin, allow for a return to a sound monetary based system similar to a commodity based monetary system.
+Cryptocurrencies, such as Bitcoin, allow for a return to a sound monetary-based system similar to a commodity-based monetary system.
 Instead of only a few people in charge of creating money using a printing press, or typing some numbers into a computer nowadays, everyone has the ability to create money, Bitcoin, by becoming a miner.
-This way the creation of money is kept decentralized and a fair exchange of labor can occur!
+This way the creation of money is kept decentralized and fair exchange of labor can occur!

 The future of money are cryptocurrencies!